Filters

 Summary

-Just Tech will provide practical, accessible training and technical assistance on the investigation and prosecution of online abuse – including cyberstalking, doxing, online harassment, and image exploitation.
-Targeting prosecutors and law enforcement officers, Just Tech aims to increase the likelihood of positive case outcomes and victim experiences, as well as address the disproportionate impact of online abuse experienced by underserved communities.
+Just Tech provides practical, accessible training and technical assistance on the investigation and prosecution of online abuse – including cyberstalking, doxing, and image exploitation.
+Targeting prosecutors and law enforcement officers, Just Tech aims to increase the likelihood of positive case outcomes and victim experiences.

 Contacts